 Unsalted butter - If all you have is salted butter, you can use it but just omit the extra addition of salt.

 Eggs - Eggs are the binding agent that holds everything all together.
 Make sure you use them at room temperature.

-Greek yogurt - Greek yogurt is a great way to add moisture and protein.
-Full fat yogurt can be substituted, but the texture in this case would be a little different.
+Greek yogurt - Greek yogurt muffins bake super tender and extremely soft.
+Full fat yogurt can be substituted with low fat, but the texture in this case would be a little different.